LilithElina/CPANG19/pages/bacteria.md

 ## Objectives
 - Build a graph-based representation of a single gene (of your choice),
 - Come up with ways of determining whether a gene is absent/present in a given sample,
-- Build a whole bacterial pan-genome.
+- Build a whole bacterial pan-genome,
 - Use this representation to find a set of essential genes (present in all strains) as opposed to accessory genes (missing in some strains).

 <br/>